DarkKnight2000/CodeGen/README.txt

 * writeMthdBody emits the method body.

 * In the start of main method, we created a pointer for Main class and called constructor on it.
-As this is the starting point of program it need a pointer to work as 'this' inside the body.
+As this is the starting point of program it needs a pointer to work as 'this' inside the body.

 * The function evalExpr is the main part of the code.
 It is used to write the evaluation of a expression into IR.
 It is called recursively on the expressions inside a expression to evaluate them.
     ** The if conditional is handles by creating another printwriter which stores the emitted ir of ifbody and elsebody.
 Then we calculate the branch values accordingly